Mahdi-heydari/Modern-Bank/README.md

 ## Installation

-To get started, you'll need to clone or download project and run with ~CRA~.
+To get started, you'll need to clone or download project and run with ~VITE~.
 Don't worry, it's easy! 😄

 ## Usage

-1. Once you have the project up and running, you can write *npm start*, for run project
+1. Once you have the project up and running, you can write *run dev*, for run project

 2. write *npm install -D tailwindcss* and *npx tailwindcss init* for tailwind installing 2.2 Add the Tailwind directives to your CSS